Vav. — v.41-48.

 A Future and a Hope

-But I have been and am being changed in an important way.
-I am being transformed from a sinful, selfish person to a soul that looks and sounds and acts like Christ!
-When I am to rule with Christ, it will not be a heady, dominating or self-centered rule.
-I will be a co-ruler in the same manner as Christ already is!
 We read Revelation and are so happy to learn that there will be no more sorrow, nor suffering or pain or tears or death, for all those things will be swept away!
-But life will go on and there will be dominion just as God intended it to be in the beginning.
-I think I personally prefer “cultivation”.
+Life will go on, for my suffering loved ones and for myself, and there will be a beneficent dominion just as God intended in the beginning.

 Who I am in Christ matters!

 Have you suffered loss?
 Are you afraid?
 Have you lost your hope and energy to keep on?
-Look at Vav to discover some helpful verbs that illustrate a godly response to this morning:
+Here are some helpful verbs from Vav that illustrate Christ’s godly response to life in this world: